niyyah-research/niyyah/README.md

 NIYYAH was designed to support reproducible evaluation of intent classification systems across dialects and model families.

-The dataset is publicly released before submission of the associated research paper to support transparency, reproducibility, and reuse by the research community
+The dataset is publicly released before submission of the associated research paper to support transparency, reproducibility, and reuse by the research community.

 ---